mlowen/mlowen.github.io/_posts/article/2021-12-29-the-other-api-version.md

 ![](/images/the-other-api-version/etag-if-match.png)

 My preference is to use the `ETag` / `If-Match` combination as while it is a little more effort to implement it provides better protection against overwritting other clients changes to resources.
+Regardless of how you approach versioning of data in your API I think that it's important that you **do** version the data.
+It provides clients integrating against your API a consistent and expected experience where they can rely on any data they submit not being accidentally overwritten.